 DNSSEC Testbed for Germany

-In June 2009, DENIC launched a joint testbed for the Domain Name Security Extensions (DNSSEC) together with the Federal Agency for Security in Information Technology (BSI) and the Association of the German Internet Economy eco e.V. in order to evaluate the potential effects of DNSSEC if introduced for .de domains.
+In June 2009, DENIC launched a joint testbed for the Domain Name Security Extensions (DNSSEC) together with the Federal Agency for Security in Information Technology (BSI) (now: Federal Office for Information Security) and the Association of the German Internet Economy eco e.V. (now: eco - Association of the Internet Industry) in order to evaluate the potential effects of DNSSEC if introduced for .de domains.
 The purpose of DNSSEC is to close security holes in the Internet, such as cache poisoning, DNS redirection and DNS spoofing.
 Testbed participants had the opportunity to gain technical and operational experience in a test environment and to find out the impacts DNSSEC was going to have on security and reliability on the Internet.
 The project goal was to rule out operational risks of DNSSEC at an early stage and to find out about user acceptance.

 DNSSEC testbed meetings

 On 2 July 2009, the Initial DNSSEC Testbed Meeting was held for all active participants and interested parties.

 The 2nd DNSSEC Testbed Meeting on 26 January 2010 focused on first experiences with the signed .de zone.